Training

 In-House Training for Schools and Districts

-Module 1: Introduction to the Core-Selective Evaluation Process (C-SEP).
-Beginner/Refresher
+Module 1: Introduction to the Core-Selective Evaluation Process (C-SEP)

 Module 2: Targeted Assessment: Data Collection, Organization, and Establishing a Focused Referral Question